5 Small Businesses That Make Innovative & Custom 5th Gen 4Runner Products

 Brian has broken the fascist tyranny of the reverse gear over backup cameras everywhere!
 Using this camera during off-roading can prove invaluable for checking approach angles or how close that sharp rock is getting.

-The original motivation for putting together this wiring kit stemmed from Brian’s goal of not messing with the stock wiring of his newly purchased 4Runner.
-Why modify the core of your vehicle’s electrical system when with a few clicks you can get enough wiring to shame a 1999 Radio Shack?
+Brian’s original motivation for putting together this wiring kit stemmed from his goal of not messing with the stock wiring of his newly purchased 4Runner.
+Why modify the core of your vehicle’s electrical system when, with a few clicks, you can get enough wiring to shame a 1999 Radio Shack?

 Final Thoughts